Ashxoq/Ashxoq/README.md

 # 👋 Hello there!

-I'm a first-year IT student, just beginning my journey into tech — curious, motivated, and deeply interested in how things work beneath the surface.
+I'm a first-year computer science and engineering student, just beginning my journey into tech — curious, motivated, and deeply interested in how things work beneath the surface.

 🚀 Exploring areas like:
 - 🛡️ Cybersecurity & Ethical Hacking